mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 differently so it takes cognitive load to build the mental model of the 'tree'.

 Frameworks give the basic shape of the tree for 'free'.
-The cost in most frameworks is that you have to learn a more complex 'tree' if you need it to do something obscure you have to work out how to configure the correct 'branch' or 'twig', or, in the worst case, you may not be able to do the obscure thing inside the framework.
+The cost in most frameworks is that you have to learn a more complex 'tree'.
+If you need it to do something obscure you have to work out how to configure the correct 'branch' or 'twig', or, in the worst case, you may not be able to do the obscure thing inside the framework.
 However, with a small effort, you can learn the trunk and the main branches and then rely on applying this pattern to all similar systems.